 In cases of postponed account settlement, for which special arrangements are made in the Business Office, a note must be signed covering the amount of the unpaid balance.
 An 8% per annum charge will be made on postponed accounts.

-College policies on deposits and refunds apply to off-campus studies; in addition, a $500 penalty is assessed for late withdrawals before the start of the program.
-See the Off-Campus Studies Planning Guide: Approval and Departure for Off-Campus Study and the student’s letter of participation.
+College policies on deposits and refunds apply to Carleton off-campus study seminars; in addition, a $500 penalty is assessed for late withdrawals before the start of the program.
+See the Carleton seminars withdrawal policy.

 Refunds: Students will be eligible for a refund of tuition, room, board and student activity fees if they have paid for the upcoming term and then decide to withdraw or take a leave of absence and they notify the Dean of Students before the term starts.